-- A late August annual event spanning 3 days
+- A late August annual event

 - Pancake breakfasts, historical tours, salmon bake and storytelling

-Overview: The Mount Hood Huckleberry Festival & Barlow Trail Days is actually a reincarnation of an earlier event that dates back to the 1890 when an 1840's Oregon trail emigrant, trading post operator and founder of the frontier settlement along the Salmon River named Samuel Welch opened a hotel in the picturesque village of Welches.
+Overview: The Mount Hood Huckleberry Festival & Barlow Trail Days is actually a reincarnation of an earlier event that dates back to 1890 when an 1840's Oregon trail emigrant, trading post operator and founder of the frontier settlement along the Salmon River named Samuel Welch opened a hotel in the picturesque village of Welches.

 Fees: This is a FREE event

 Details: Pies, tarts, sauces and huckleberry pancakes… there is a lot you can enjoy at the festival.
 There are some huckleberry pizzas too you can try out.
 Spend quality time at the festival and go out on Barlow Trail tours and explore the remains of the famous old Oregon Trail.

 Admission and parking are both free to everyone.

 Find more information on the Cascade Geographic Society website.